East-West Gas Pipeline

 |This article is part of the Global Fossil Infrastructure Tracker, a project of Global Energy Monitor and the Center for Media and Democracy.|

-East West Gas Pipeline is an operational natural gas pipeline.
-It is also known as the Kakinada-Hyderabad-Uran-Ahmedabad Gas Pipeline.
+East-West Gas Pipeline is an operating natural gas pipeline.

 - Status: Operating

 In 2007–2008, Russia and Turkmenistan negotiated construction of the East–West pipeline to supply the planned Caspian Coastal pipeline, an extension of the Central Asia–Center gas pipeline system.
 The pipeline was to be built in cooperation with the Russian gas company Gazprom.
 The main designated contractor was Zarubezhneftegaz, a subsidiary of Gazprom.
 However, on 27 March 2009 after tensions between Russia and Turkmenistan over gas supplies from Turkmenistan to Russia, Turkmenistan launched an international tender for the pipeline.
 Over 70 companies expressed their interest in participating in the project.
 In May 2010 it was announced that Turkmenistan would build the pipeline on its own.
 Construction started in 2012 and was completed in 2015.